-Once you have received your scores you might realize you haven’t passed.
-If this is the case, you’ll need to retest.
+You took the test, you got your results back, but you didn’t pass… If this is the case, you’ll need to retest.

 The good news is that you can retest, but there is a waiting period.
 You will need to wait 30 calendar days after testing before you can retake an exam.
 If you are retaking the Paraprofessional exam, you can retest 28 days after testing.

 While you are waiting to retest, make sure you have access to a GACE study guide to help you pass the GACE.
 A study guide will provide you with hundreds of practice questions and multiple pages of study material to prepare you to pass your exam.

 How Hard Is It To Pass a GACE Exam?